OAI/OpenAPI-Specification/docs/registry/index.md

 ## Contributing

-Please raise a [Pull-Request](https://github.com/OAI/OpenAPI-Specification/pulls) against the `gh-pages` branch and add a new Markdown file to a folder in the `registries/_{registryName}`.
+Please raise a [Pull-Request](https://github.com/OAI/OpenAPI-Specification/pulls) against the `main` branch and add a new Markdown file to a folder in the `docs/registries/_{registryName}`.
 The name of the file is considered the registration entry, ignoring the file extension.
 Alternatively you can open an [Issue](https://github.com/OAI/OpenAPI-Specification/issues) to discuss a registry value.

 ### Contents